The Deception of the Doctrine of Imputed Righteousness and its Consequences

 The purpose was to make him the father of all who believe without being circumcised, so THAT RIGHTEOUSNESS WOULD BE COUNTED TO THEM AS WELL, and to make him the father of the circumcised who are not merely circumcised but who also walk in THE FOOTSTEPS OF THE FAITH THAT OUR FATHER ABRAHAM HAD before he was circumcised.
 For the promise to Abraham and his offspring that he would be heir of the world did not come through the law but through THE RIGHTEOUSNESS OF FAITH. – Romans 4:9-13

-The righteousness of our faith is what reinstates us into right standing with God.
-It is not by being under the Mosaic laws, nor believing that God’s righteousness is a “transference” from Christ while continuing to sin.
+The righteousness of our walk of faith is what reinstates us into right standing with God.
+It is not by being under the Law, nor by believing that God’s righteousness is somehow transferred from Christ while continuing in habitual sin.

 No unbelief made him waver concerning the promise of God, but he GREW STRONG IN HIS FAITH as he gave glory to God, fully convinced that God was able to do what he had promised.
 That is why HIS FAITH WAS “COUNTED TO HIM AS RIGHTEOUSNESS.”
 But the words “it was counted to him” were not written for his sake alone, but for ours also.......